Lodging a complaint with the Non-State Schools Accreditation Board (the ‘Board’)

 - NSSAB Complaints Management Policy [Pdf 0.80MB]

-- NSSAB Complaints Management Procedures – Complaints about the Board/committees [Pdf 1MB]
+- NSSAB Complaints Management Procedures - Complaints about the Board / Authorised persons [Pdf 1MB]

-Printed copies of these documents are available on request from the Board's secretariat.
+Printed copies of these documents are available on request from the Board Secretariat.

 To submit a complaint, please choose one of the following options: